 To simplify, the collision probability was calculated as the ratio of distance to the predicted pedestrian location and general distance of detected road available for the car:

 where IoU– a function showing the intersection over the union of road segment and the pedestrian predicted location bound box,

 bh– pedestrian bound box height (predicted or detected) in pixels,

 rh– road segment max height in pixels.

 An example of the algorithm implementation is in pic.2, with the results of automatic road segmentation highlighted in green.
 There are confidence members for each bound box: blue bound boxes for pedestrian detection confidence and green/red bound boxes for collision probability.
 The box color also defines the collision probability: red – high probability, green – low probability.

 The final output of pedestrian collision detector approach (blue boxes – detections, green boxes – location predictions)

 Computer vision problem requires a solution for automotive driving, particularly pedestrian detection and tracking with moving camera.
 And such a solution is possible: convolutional neural network allows for robust pedestrian tracking.
 However, an additional challenge for advanced automotive driving is the pedestrian location prediction algorithm, which can be based on pure machine learning techniques.

-In this article, we have described the main components of pedestrian tracking software and reviewed the pedestrian location prediction algorithm in-depth, which is based on the Kalman filter.
-The result we have achieved show that the listed mathematical algorithms allow building a single approach to predict dangerous road situations in self-driving cars.
+In this article, we have described the main components of pedestrian detection for autonomous vehicle and reviewed the pedestrian location prediction algorithm in-depth, which is based on the Kalman filter.
+The result we have achieved show that the listed mathematical algorithms allow building a single approach to real-time pedestrian detection and avoid dangerous road situations in self-driving cars.